Fermionic contribution to the anomalous dimension of twist-2 operators in N=4 SYM theory, critical indices and integrability

 Remember now the expression for the one-loop beta function in $\mathcal{N}=1$, $\mathcal{N}=2$ and $\mathcal{N}=4$ SYM theories~\cite{Gross:1973ju,Jones:1974pg}

 and substituting the above relation between the number of fermionic and scalar fields $N_s=2N_f-2$, we obtain at the critical point $g_c$, where $\beta_{\mathrm{SUSY}}$ equals zero

-Expanding the expression for $\eta^{(n)}$ from eq.(\ref{eta1a}) in $\epsilon$ and using the relation between $\epsilon$ and $g^2$ at the critical point~(\ref{gce}) one can obtain the expression for the anomalous dimension of $\widetilde{\mathcal{O}}^{qq}_{15}$ operator in the number of fermionic loops\footnote{The renormalisation of the external fermionic fields will change the summation over $j$ to $j=1$.}
+Expanding the expression for $\eta^{(n)}$ from eq.(\ref{eta1a}) in $\epsilon$ and using the relation between $\epsilon$ and $g^2$ at the critical point~(\ref{gce}) one can obtain the expression for the anomalous dimension of $\widetilde{\mathcal{O}}^{qq}_{15}$ operator in the number of fermionic loops\footnote{The renormalisation of the external fermions will change the summation over $j$ from $j=2$ to $j=1$.}

 where the nested harmonic sums $S_{\vec{\bm{a}}}=S_{\vec{\bm{a}}}(n)$ are defined as~\cite{Vermaseren:1998uu}

 The explicit calculations with \texttt{MINCER}~\cite{Gorishnii:1989gt} give the same results for the first two $N_f$ terms in eq.(\ref{gammaNf}).
 This expression can be compared with the analogies expression for the leading $N_f$ (the number of fermionic loop) contribution in QCD~\cite{Gracey:1994nn}, which looks like: